 State-wide projections for the Utah System of Higher Education (USHE) expect an additional 57,000 student enrollments to USHE institutions over the next decade, with many of those new students anticipated to enroll at Utah State University campuses.
 Modest growth has been and continues to be financially healthy for the institution and beneficial to the academic experience and success for students.
-Overall, headcount enrollment for Fall semester 2019 over all USU campuses was flat.
-Timely completion initiatives implemented over the past few years resulted in record numbers of graduates in 2019 and therefore a lower number of returning students but those enrollment losses were offset by a larger incoming freshmen class and improved retention rates of current students.
-Headcount on the main campus continues to hover at iust under 20,000 students with overall USU enrollment near 28,000.
+Headcount enrollment for Fall semester 2020 across all USU campuses was flat.
+Timely completion initiatives implemented over the past few years resulted in large numbers of graduates in 2020 similar to the previous year.
+For the second straight year this resulted in a lower number of returning students, but those enrollment losses were offset by a larger incoming freshmen class and improved retention rates of current students.
+Headcount on the main campus was up only slightly from the previous year and continues to hover at just under 20,000 students with overall USU enrollment near 28,000.